simbathesailor/simbathesailor.dev/src/pages/solve-pdf-preview-nightmare/index.md

 `gist:simbathesailor/7d0b3a3ba9b44c5540e1a5c4bfde1f53`

-If every thing worked you should the pdf should have rendered properly.
+If everything worked you should see  the pdf rendered properly.

 But you all must be thinking :